3 Hidden Benefits of Partnering With a Virtual Assistant

 [Tweet “High-earning CEOs aren’t the only ones missing their kids’ baseball games.”]

 1. More Family Time

-High-earning CEO’s aren’t the only ones missing their kids’ baseball games and birthday parties—many devoted small business owners have sacrificed important family events because of deadlines and endless task lists.
-It’s not just the biggies, either: most entrepreneurs work well over 40 hours per week—in the UK the average is 52 hours per week, and there’s been speculation that small business owners in America log 60-70.
+Many devoted small business owners have sacrificed important family events because of deadlines and endless task lists.
+Most entrepreneurs work well over 40 hours per week—there’s been speculation that small business owners in America log 60-70.
 While the work DOES need to get done, the cost of devoting this much time to your work can be enormous.
-Partnering with a virtual assistant allows you to delegate tasks and projects so that you have more hours in your week to devote to your family.
-Plus, many VA’s are so experienced and efficient that they’ll get work done in half the time you would, saving you time and money!
+Partnering with a virtual assistant allows you have more hours in your week to devote to your family.
+Plus, many VAs are so experienced and efficient that they’ll get work done in half the time you would, saving you time and money!

 2. Stress-Free Vacations

 Vacation simply isn’t vacation if you’re working, period!
 You work very, very hard and deserve to turn of your phone and ignore your email on vacation.
 But let’s face it: if you’re the only one working for your business, you simply won’t be able to.
 If you haven’t had a day off in months—or years—give yourself a break by partnering with a VA, even if it’s just for a few weeks during your vacation so that you can truly rest and enjoy yourself.
 Besides, what’s the point of paying for a vacation that you’re just working through?

 [Tweet “If you haven’t had a day off in months—or years—give yourself a break.”]